ls-/ls_Toasts/README.md

 toast_C.growth_direction = "UP"
 ```

-These changes will be saved to addon's variables.
+You need to perform these changes during `ADDON_LOADED` event.
+They will be saved to ls: Toasts' variables.

 For config's content see `DEFAULTS` table.